osrf/gazebo_tutorials/guided_b/tutorial3.md

 ### Adding a plugin

 The vehicle we have built so far is complete with all of the physical and sensor components.
 However, it will not really do much but stay still and generate depth data in simulation.
 Plugins are a great way to enhance the model with some autonomy by allowing it to perform computations such as sensor data processing, path planning, and control.
 For simplicity, this tutorial will use an existing plugin for our vehicle.
-Note that it is possible to create your own plugins but it requires writing code.
-See [Plugin tutorials](http://gazebosim.org/tutorials?cat=write_plugin).
+Note that it is possible to create your own plugins but it requires writing code, see the [Plugin tutorials](http://gazebosim.org/tutorials?cat=write_plugin).

 1. Go to the left panel and select the `Model` tab to see the parts that make up the car model you built.